Alabama Road Trip No. 8

 A block behind the church is the Civil Rights Memorial designed by renowned sculptor Maya Lin.
 Etched into a granite table overflowing with water are the names of 40 martyrs who died between 1954 and 1968 during the struggle for civil rights.
 After you read the names of the martyrs and a timeline of landmark events, walk up the entrance at mid block to enter the Civil Rights Memorial Center (400 Washington Ave.; 334-956-8439) and learn more about this period in American history.
 The “Here I Stand” exhibits and videos chronicle important events that occurred downtown during the Civil Rights Movement.
 Before leaving, you’ll be given an opportunity to sign a pledge to work for justice on the Wall of Tolerance.

-Less than five minutes from the Dexter Avenue Baptist Church and the Civil Rights Memorial is the Dexter Parsonage Museum (309 South Jackson Street; 334-261-3270), where Dr. King and his wife Coretta lived from September 1, 1954 until late 1959 when they moved to Atlanta.
+Less than five minutes from the Dexter Avenue Baptist Church and the Civil Rights Memorial is the Dexter Parsonage Museum (309 S. Jackson St.; 334-261-3270), where Dr. King and his wife Coretta lived from September 1, 1954 until late 1959 when they moved to Atlanta.
 Mrs. King and their baby, Yolanda, were home when a bomb damaged the front porch of the parsonage one night during the bus boycott.
-Nearby is the 1853 Jackson Community House (409 S. Union St.; 334-221-1973) which has served many functions, including being home to Montgomery's first public library open to African Americans beginning in 1948.
+Nearby is the 1853 Jackson-Community House (409 S. Union St.; 334-221-1973) which has served many functions, including being home to Montgomery’s first public library open to African Americans beginning in 1948.

-Located a few minutes away from the Dexter Avenue Parsonage Museum is historic Alabama State University.
-The National Center for the Study of Civil Rights and African American Culture (915 S. Jackson St.; 334-229-4876)), located on the campus, documents the Civil Rights Movement and Montgomery's role in it.
+Located a few minutes away from the Dexter Avenue Parsonage Museum is historic Alabama State University (915 S. Jackson St.; 334-229-4100).
+The National Center for the Study of Civil Rights and African-American Culture (915 S. Jackson St.; 334-229-4876), located on the campus, documents the Civil Rights Movement and Montgomery’s role in it.
 Also on campus are two historic homes: the childhood home of singer Nat “King” Cole and the former home of civil rights pioneer Ralph David Abernathy, both strategically located across from the proposed site of the Montgomery civil rights interpretive center.